12 zip codes·Updated June 2026

 29601$1,800/mo

-Get rental comps for any property in Greenville
+Comps for any address in Greenville

 Median Asking Rent by Bedroom